ewerthonk/dataviz-olympics/README.md

     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         and a short `-` delimited description, e.g.
     │                         `1.0--creating-the-model.ipynb`.
+    ├── references         <- images, reports, and other resources for the project